eduardoguerrero/PHP-symfony3-elastic-search/README.md

 php bin/console fos:elastica:populate --no-debug
 ```

-## Resets the popularity counter of each field (If new mapping field have been added)
+## Resets the popularity counter of each field (If new mapping fields have been added)
 ```
+Kibana
-Kibana->Management->Index Patterns->Refresh field list
+    Management->Index Patterns->Refresh field list
 ```

 ## Query Language